Mikheil Tsereteli

 Prince Mikheil "Mikhako" G. Tsereteli also known as Michael von Zereteli (მიხეილ "მიხაკო" წერეთელი) (December 23, 1878 – March 2, 1965) was a Georgian prince, historian, philologist, sociologist and public benefactor.
+At different times he was a Marxist, an anarchist, and a nationalist.
+He is recognized as National Hero of Georgia.

+Life

 He was born in 1878, in a village Tskhrukveti (Imereti region of Western Georgia).
 His father was Prince Giorgi Tsereteli.
-His brother Vasil Tsereteli (1862-1938) was a famous Georgian physician, writer and public benefactor.
+His brother Vasil Tsereteli (1862–1938) was a famous Georgian physician, writer and public benefactor.

 In 1911 Mikheil Tsereteli graduated from Heidelberg University (Germany), and received a PhD degree in history in 1913.
 From 1914 to 1918, he was associate professor at Berlin University and Chairman of the Committee of Independent Georgia.
 In 1916 Tsereteli was a representative of Georgia in the Union of Nations in Lausanne, and in 1918-1919 Ambassador of the Democratic Republic of Georgia (DRG) in Sweden and Norway.

-From 1919 to 1921, Tsereteli was a Professor of the Tbilisi State University (TSU).
+From 1919 to 1921, Tsereteli was a professor at the Tbilisi State University (TSU).

-On February 25, 1921, Georgia was occupied by Soviet Russia.
-From March 1921, Mikheil Tsereteli was an émigré.
+On February 25, 1921, Georgia was occupied by Soviet Russia, and the following month Mikheil Tsereteli went into exile to Western Europe.

 From 1921 to 1933 Tsereteli was a professor at the University of Brussels (Belgium), and from 1933 to 1945 a professor at Berlin University.
 After 1945, he lived and worked in Munich.

 In the 1930s and 1940s, he was a Chairman of the "Georgian National Committee" (Berlin-Paris).

-Prince Tsereteli was a member of the editorial board of the journal "Bedi Kartlisa - Revue de Kartvelologie" (Paris).
+Prince Tsereteli was a member of the editorial board of the journal "Bedi Kartlisa – Revue de Kartvelologie" (Paris).

 Main fields of academic activity of Prof. Tsereteli were: Sumerology, history of Georgia and the Caucasus, history of Ibero-Caucasian civilization, Rustvelology (Shota Rustaveli was a great Georgian Poet of the 12th century), the rights of the Nations (Peoples), sociology, etc. He was author of more than 80 scientific-research works (among them about 10 monographs).

 Mikheil Tsereteli died in 1965, in Munich.
 He is buried in Leuville-sur-Orge (France).
 In 2013, he was posthumously awarded the title and Order of National Hero of Georgia.